HuyaneMatsu/hata/docs/topics/commands_v2.md

     await ctx.reply(to_repeat, allowed_mentions=None)
 ```

-Keyword only parameter can be passed using the parameter's name followed my a colon, a space character and then the
+Keyword only parameter can be passed using the parameter's name followed by a colon, a space character and then the
-parameter's value.
+parameter's value, as: `!repeat cakes upper: true`.

 #### Multi variable parameters